-Risks identified in our Audit Plan Auditor commentary Valuation of pension fund net liability We have undertaken work to: update our understanding of the processes and controls put in place by management to ensure that the Authority's pension fund net liability is not materially misstated and evaluate the design of the associated controls; evaluate the instructions issued by management to their management expert (an actuary) for this estimate and the scope of the actuary's work; • assess the competence, capabilities and objectivity of the actuary who carried out the Authority's pension fund valuation; assess the accuracy and completeness of the information provided by the Authority to the actuary to estimate the liability; test the consistency of the pension fund asset and liability and disclosures in the notes to the core financial statements with the actuarial report from the actuary; undertake procedures to confirm the reasonableness of the actuarial assumptions made by reviewing the report of the consulting actuary (as auditor's expert) and performing any additional procedures suggested within the report; and obtain assurances from the auditor of Kent Pension Fund as to the controls surrounding the validity and accuracy of membership data; contributions data and benefits data sent to the actuary by the pension fund and the fund assets valuation in the pension fund financial statements and consider whether or not any material uncertainties exist in respect of asset values.
-We are not yet able to conclude on this risk as the assurance from the Kent Pension Fund auditor remains outstanding at this time.
+Risks identified in our Audit Plan

+Valuation of pension fund net liability

+We have undertaken work to:

+- update our understanding of the processes and controls put in place by management to ensure that the Authority's pension fund net liability is not materially misstated and evaluate the design of the associated controls; - We documented the processes applied by the Council when providing information to the pension fund and documented the process and performed a walk through of the process as well as agreeing the contributions information to the year end submission. - evaluate the instructions issued by management to their management expert (an actuary) for this estimate and the scope of the actuary's work; - We utilised the work of a management expert to review the scope of the work performed by the actuary and to undertake a review of the estimates and calculation methodology used by the actuary in reaching the net pension liability value.
+This involved benchmarking of the estimates employed and consideration of the methodology against industry expectations. - assess the competence, capabilities and objectivity of the actuary who carried out the Authority's pension fund valuation; - We utilised the work of a management expert to review the scope of the work performed by the actuary and to consider the undertake a review of the competence, capabilities and objectivity of the actuary. - assess the accuracy and completeness of the information provided by the Authority to the actuary to estimate the liability; - In addition to the assurance provided by the Kent Pension Fund auditor over the data provided to the actuary by the pension fund directly we also compared the pension contributions payroll data from the Council's systems to the submission to the Pension Fund - test the consistency of the pension fund asset and liability and disclosures in the notes to the core financial statements with the actuarial report from the actuary; - We compared the final actuary's report to the disclosure in the Council's financial statements - undertake procedures to confirm the reasonableness of the actuarial assumptions made by reviewing the report of the consulting actuary (as auditor's expert) and performing any additional procedures suggested within the report; and - We utilised the work of a management expert to review the scope of the work performed by the actuary and to undertake a review of the estimates and calculation methodology used by the actuary in reaching the net pension liability value.
+This involved benchmarking of the estimates employed and consideration of the methodology against industry expectations.
+We performed analytical procedures to ensure the outputs were consistent with expectation based on the data - obtain assurances from the auditor of Kent Pension Fund as to the controls surrounding the validity and accuracy of membership data; contributions data and benefits data sent to the actuary by the pension fund and the fund assets valuation in the pension fund financial statements and consider whether or not any material uncertainties exist in respect of asset values. - The Kent Pension Fund auditor provided assurance over the accuracy and completeness of the data provided to the actuary they had obtained through their detailed testing.
+They also provided assurance over the accuracy and completeness of the data relating to pension fund investments and the impact of any variances.
+They provided assurance over the investment valuations including the directly held property and pooled property investments.
+For the property related investments, as noted below, they confirmed the valuer of the investments had highlighted the material uncertainty arising from the potential impact of Covid-19 on property values.